 The “Hulk” Submariner with its green bezel has proven particularly desirable of late, along with the GMT-Master II “Batman” with its black and blue bezel.
 Naturally, rare and discontinued examples of Rolex’s sports watches consistently attract the most attention.

-In theory, this should be a problem for a luxury brand like Rolex.
+In theory, you would think that this ubiquitous recognition would be a problem for a luxury brand like Rolex.
 The paradox of a growing luxury brand like Rolex is that much of its appeal lies in its exclusivity.
 People enjoy luxury brands because of their elevated status.
 The fact that Rolex watches are prohibitively expensive adds to their desirability.
 So when a brand like Rolex becomes wildly popular, in theory at least, the brand should become devalued.

 The reality is quite different.
 Despite the fact that more people than ever own a Rolex, the brand continues to grow, and the value of Rolex watches in real terms continues to rise, as one excellent research article from ablogtowatch demonstrates.

 Let’s look at the Rolex Submariner.
 At the time of its release in 1957, when the Submariner retailed for $150, the average American salary could buy you eleven Submariners per year.
 Even if we take inflation into account, in 2014, the average American salary wouldn’t buy you more than six Submariners.